opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 - Brightness controls the thickness of the recognized line: the lower the value, the thicker the line.

-- Contrast controls the antialiasing of the recognized line: a higher value produces more solid pixels, a lower value more antialiasing pixels.
+- Contrast controls the antialiasing of the recognized line: a higher value produces more solid pixels, a lower value lines with more antialiased pixels.
 The amount of antialiasing can also be checked by activating the Opacity Check (see  :ref:`Using the Opacity Check <using_the_opacity_check>`  ).

-- Color Threshold sets pixels that have to be considered black and those that have to be considered colors: the higher the value, the higher the number of pixels that will be considered as colored.
+- Color Threshold sets pixels that have to be considered as black and those that have to be considered as colors: the higher the value, the higher the number of pixels that will be considered as colored.

-- White Threshold sets pixels that have to be considered white, for example to eliminate the paper color: the higher the value, the higher the number of pixels that will be considered as white.
+- White Threshold sets pixels that have to be considered as white, for example to eliminate the paper color: the higher the value, the higher the number of pixels that will be considered as white.

 In the color list, parameters for the other colors are the following:

 - Brightness controls the thickness of the recognized colored line: the lower the value, the thicker the line.

-- Contrast controls the antialiasing of the recognized colored line: a higher value produces more solid pixels, a lower value more antialiasing pixels.
+- Contrast controls the antialiasing of the recognized colored line: a higher value produces more solid pixels, a lower value lines with more antialiased pixels.
 The amount of antialiasing can also be checked by activating the Opacity Check (see  :ref:`Using the Opacity Check <using_the_opacity_check>`  ).

-- H Range sets the range of hue for the color recognition: the higher the value, the higher the number of differently colored pixels that will be associated to the set color.
+- H Range sets the range of the hue for color recognition: the higher the value, the higher the number of differently colored pixels that will be associated to the defined color.

-- Line Width sets the width of the recognized colored line: the higher the value, the higher the number of desaturated pixels that will be associated to the set color, thus increasing the line thickness.
+- Line Width sets the width of the recognized colored line: the higher the value, the higher the number of desaturated pixels that will be associated to the defined color, thus increasing the line thickness.

 .. tip:: **To set the line processing for colored lineart drawings:**